Skip to content

 • Git branch and status (staged, modified, ahead/behind)

-• Context usage as a progress bar with percentage
+• ctx — context-window usage, as a color-coded progress bar with percentage (always shown)

-The context progress bar changes color based on usage level:
+The context bar and the two limit bars all change color based on the same usage thresholds:

 Plenty of context remaining.